-A person may be qualified to be appointed as auditor, yet if he/she/it is disqualified due to provisions of section 141(3) of the Act, then he cannot be appointed as an auditor of a company.
-The said sub-section is to be read along with Rule 10 of Companies (Audit and Auditors) Rules 2014 to understand the disqualifications.
+A person may be qualified to be appointed as auditor, yet if he/she/it is disqualified due to provisions of section 141(3) of the Act, then he/she/it cannot be appointed as an auditor of a company.
+The sub-section (3) of section 141 is to be read along with Rule 10 of Companies (Audit and Auditors) Rules 2014.
 For better understanding, these disqualifications may be divided into following categories:

-• Absolute disqualification

-- Disqualification based on a relationship - Disqualification based on conflict of interest - Disqualification based on services rendered
+- 1. Absolute disqualification. - 2.
+Disqualification based on relationship. - 3.
+Disqualification based on conflict of interest. - 4.
+Disqualification based on nature of services rendered.